SanchezInes/BubbleDodge/README.md

     source my-venv/bin/activate

-And then you can laucnh the game:
+And then you can launch the game:

     ./game.py